-So here’s my takeaway: You want your figs to be really, really ripe.
-My store-bought fruit was actually molding on the outside by the time they were their most succulent on the inside.
+Here’s my takeaway: You want your figs to be really, really ripe.
 If you’ve never tried them, think grapes.
 You eat the skin and all, and they have something of a sweet-but-musky flavor.
-I also recipe researched and tested and, in the end, pulled together this gem.
-Now, if someone asks me: do I have a fig recipe, I’ll have this to share with them.
-I think they’ll be pleased.
+Here’s a recipe I dug up and tested and reworked.
+Give it a try.
+I think you’ll be pleased.

 Makes 4 side servings